Beneficial Ownership Reporting Guide

 There's no limit to the number of beneficial owners you can include in your report, so you must identify everyone who falls under the aforementioned categories.

-If your company was formed on or after January 1, 2024, you also need to include company applicants in your BOI report.
+If your entity is a foreign reporting company registered on or after January 1, 2024, you may still need to include company applicants in your BOI report.
 A company applicant is a person who either directly filed a document that registered your organization or was responsible for controlling or directing the filing action.

 Who Is Affected by the Corporate Transparency Act?